 Twenty-five years after its founding, on August 7, 1883, Grover Cleveland, then governor of New York, gave permission to the college and seminary to change its name to Niagara University.
 The seminary remained a full and vibrant part of the university community until 1961 when it was moved to Albany, New York.

-The university has evolved over its long history into an institution that offers degree programs in the Arts and Sciences, Business and Teaching, and Hospitality and Tourism.
+The university has evolved over its long history into an institution that offers degree programs in the Arts and Sciences, Business and Teaching, Nursing, and Hospitality and Tourism.